Who Will Challenge For Inter s Serie A Crown Next Season? - UrduPoint

 AC Milan and Atalanta have the capacity to challenge, while Jose Mourinho's return to Italy with Roma could shake things up.

-AFP Sport looks at how five title contenders will shape up: - Inter Milan - Antonio Conte's Inter dominated Serie A this season sealing their 19th title with four games to spare, winning their first 'Scudetto' since a historic treble under Mourinho in 2010.
+AFP Sport looks at how five title contenders will shape up: INTER MILAN Antonio Conte's Inter dominated Serie A this season sealing their 19th title with four games to spare, and first 'Scudetto' since their historic treble under Mourinho in 2010.

-An early European exit allowed Inter to focus solely on the league campaign, with Conte now targeting the kind of dominance with Inter that he achieved with Juve a decade ago.
+An early European exit allowed Inter to focus solely on the league campaign, with Conte now targeting dominance with Inter as he achieved with Juve a decade ago.

 First the 51-year-old wants guarantees from the club's Chinese owners on new players and holding stars from this campaign including Romelu Lukaku, Lautaro Martinez, Achraf Hakimi, Alessandro Bastoni and Nicolo Barella.